 What if I am late to class or work?

 As part of the drill scenario, class doors will be locked to simulate a campus lockdown.
 We kindly ask students, staff and faculty to plan accordingly when arriving to campus.
 If late to class, students will have to wait until the drill scenario ends to enter class.

-Will Tacoma PD or other First Responders be on campus?
+Will Tacoma Police Department or other First Responders be on campus?

 No, for this drill Tacoma PD and other first responders will not be on campus.